StikiStock/ThunderMC/README.md

 # ThunderMc.iR

 The new template for ThunderMc.IR - I decided to make the source open to public for education purposes.
-Feel free to open a pull request for any reason
+Feel free to open a pull request

 ## Features